 What is Supply Chain Management’s future?

 This first graph comes from Google Trend, in which we have typed the word ‘Excel’.
 It shows that despite the digital transformation and the development of very advanced software, Excel remains an essential tool in the management, analysis, and improvement of the supply chain and will therefore probably remain so for a few years.
 Overall, it is used by 98% of companies.
 Start your Excel training today to become an expert !

 This second graph shows trends involving keywords that revolve around data management: Big Data, Machine learning, Data Science, Deep learning.
 There is an explosion in the volume of research on data processing, collection, and analysis.
 This data becomes fundamental to analyze and improve the entire quality of the supply chain.
 Today, 98% of companies still use Excel, but most of them use it in a very basic way.

 Nevertheless, the gap is widening between traditional companies and those that place data intelligence at the heart of their strategy.
 The objective for most is, therefore, to move from traditional management to intelligent supply chain management.
-For example, Amazon is investing in this area to make it possible for everyone to use machine learning and deep learning.
+For example, Amazon is investing in this area and into artificial intelligence to make it possible for everyone to use machine learning and deep learning.

 The supply chain is strongly impacted by these new technologies.
 The data becomes usable in real-time, which results in a faster workflow, i.e. the production process.

 Become an expert in Supply Chain Management now!